In terms of life advice, the Dear Sugar section of Rumpus.com, a column once written anonymously by author Cheryl Strayed, was tough to beat.

 “Forgiveness doesn’t just sit there like a pretty boy in a bar?
 Forgiveness is the old fat guy you have to haul up the hill.”

 These are just my selection of the letters.
-There are a lot more in the book, which I encourage you to devour at the next opportunity.
+There are a lot more in the book, which I wholeheartedly encourage you to read on the next duvet day.